+(This experience is classified as an "add-on" experience and as such is to be completed in addition to the required core and elective APPE rotations.)
 The objective of this experience is for the student to author and submit a scientific manuscript based on the student's research/project experience in the in the Pharmacy Practice Research/Scholarship I/II/III series This will incorporate student learning of the relevant background material on the subject, refining and assessing their own data for presentation, completing a full manuscript according to the requirements of the journal of interest, presenting the manuscript in a seminar format with faculty comments, and overseeing submission to a journal.
 The goal is to provide the student with the experience needed to initiate and manage independent submission and publication of their own future research results.
-This experience is classified as an "add-on" rotational experience and as such is to be completed in addition to the 5 required core APPE rotations and 4 required elective APPE rotations during the 4th professional year of pharmacy school.
-This elective cannot be used to meet 4th clinical elective requirements.
-Prerequisites : Good standing as a 4th year student in the professional program; Must have completed one of the courses in the Pharmacy Practice Research/Scholarship I/II/III series (PMPR 7113-7115).
+This experience is classified as an "add-on" rotational experience and as such is to be completed in addition to the 5 required core APPE rotations and 4 required elective APPE rotations during the fourth professional year of pharmacy school.
+Prerequisite : The student must have completed one of the courses in the Pharmacy Practice Research/Scholarship series (PMPR 7113-7115, 7120-7122).